25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 20. Mexican Baked Eggs

-A great choice for a hearty vegetarian breakfast, Mexican baked eggs combine beans, tomato and eggs for a nutrient-packed and super tasty dish full of fibre and protein.
+A great choice for a hearty vegetarian breakfast, Mexican baked eggs combine beans, tomato and eggs for a nutrient-packed and super tasty dish full of fiber and protein.

 Try this Mexican Baked Eggs recipe